utdata/icj-class/sass/sass-04.md

 # Publish the /doc folder to the web

 Because we put our web site files inside a `docs` folder, we can take advantage of a special feature in Github called [Github Pages](https://pages.github.com/).
-It will allow us to publish our site to the internet.
+It will allow us to publish our site to the Internet.

 - Go into your Github repo for this project.
 - Click on the Settings link.